comoga/django-djinja2/README.rst

 You can use all `Jinja2 <http://jinja.pocoo.org/>`_ and `chouwa <http://bitbucket.org/trevor/chouwa/>`_ features (chouwa decorators, jinja_globals.py in each app ...)

-To create or update a localization message file use ``makemessages_jinja`` command instead.
+To create or update a localization message file use ``makemessagesjinja`` command instead.